apache/airflow/docs/howto/dags-in-production.rst

 Getting a DAG ready for production
 ==================================

 Running Airflow in production is seamless.
 It comes bundled with all the plugins and configs necessary to run most of the DAGs.
 However, you can come across certain pitfalls, which can cause occasional errors.
-Let's the steps you need to follow to avoid these pitfalls.
+Let's take a look at what you need to do at various stages to avoid these pitfalls, starting from writing the DAG to the actual deployment in the production environment.

 Writing a DAG
 ^^^^^^^^^^^^^^